nuxt/image/docs/content/3.providers/hygraph.md

 ## Modifiers

-All the default modifiers from [Hygraph's documentation](https://hygraph.com/docs/api-reference/content-api/assets) are available, plus additionally `auto_image` which let's Hygraph decide what image format is best for the user's browser.
+All the default modifiers from [Hygraph's documentation](https://hygraph.com/docs/api-reference/content-api/assets) are available, plus additionally `auto_image` which let's Hygraph decide what image format is best for the user's browser and `quality` 0-100.

 ```vue
 <NuxtImg